sam-detor/OffloadingFramework/README.md

    * DEVICE_FILE --> Path to the device file of your bluetooth module connection on the PC (ex: for Mac it's `/dev/cu.MODULE_NAME`)
    * COMMS_TIMEOUT --> Timeout in ms for comms methods

-8. Add the following flags to your normal compile/link process: `-ffunction-sections -Wl,--gc-section -Wl,` This makes sure that methods that are not called will not appear in the final binary
+8. Add the following flags to your normal compile/link process: `-ffunction-sections -Wl,--gc-section` This makes sure that methods that are not called will not appear in the final binary

-9. Make the remoteInitBoard library by running `make remoteInitBoard`
+9. Make the remoteInitBoard library by running `make remoteInitBoard` in this dir

 10. Make your code normally (but don't forget the extra flags from step 7) and link the remoteInitBoard as you would any other static lib